galex/galex.github.io/_drafts/2017-07-24-Introduction-to-Gradle.md

 }
 {% endhighlight %}

-To run the task open your favorite console app and run the following:
+To run the task, open your favorite console app and run the following:

 {% highlight bash %}
 gradle -b hello.gradle hello